Corbin Carroll Player Props: Diamondbacks vs. Brewers

-On Tuesday, Corbin Carroll (.711 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+Corbin Carroll -- with a slugging percentage of .737 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Julio Teheran on the hill, on June 21 at 2:10 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Brewers.
+In his last game, he went 1-for-4 with an RBI against the Brewers.

 Corbin Carroll Game Info & Props vs. the Brewers